ksadangrit/movies_industry/README.md

 The result shows that "R" is the most common rating and is the mode from the `rating` column.
 We'll replace all the blank cells in this column with "R" using the Find and Replace option, the same way we did earlier.

-## Calculations and Analysing
+## Calculations, Analysis, and Visualizations
 In this phase of the project, I'll primarily utilize pivot tables for data manipulation and will complement the analysis with charts and graphs to visually present the findings.
-Any significant insights will be discussed as necessary.
+Significant insights will be highlighted and discussed.

 ### Decades
 #### Creating a decade column